 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-P5 does not feature such a mic input.

-Both the E-P5 and the G85 have been discontinued, but can regularly be found used on eBay.
-The G85 was replaced by the Panasonic G95, while the E-P5 does not have a direct successor.
+Both the E-P5 and the G85 have been discontinued, but can regularly be found used on ebay.
+The E-P5 was replaced by the Olympus E-P7, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is the Olympus E-P5 better than the Panasonic G85 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.